top companies in Indonesia

 Market Cap: USD 28.65 Billion

-State-owned telecommunications company PT Telkom Indonesia Tbk, caters to the mobile segment, consumer segment, enterprise segment, wholesale and foreign business segment, and others.
+State-owned telecommunications company PT Telkom Indonesia Tbk caters to the mobile, consumer, enterprise, wholesale, and foreign business segments.

 Bank Mandiri (IDX: BMRI)